AGI-10 Press Release

 - A Bayesian Rule for Adaptive Control based on Causal Interventions

-Pedro Ortega, Daniel Braun - A Generic Adaptive Agent Architecture Integrating Cognitive and Affective States and their Interaction
+Pedro Ortega, Daniel Braun; video - A Generic Adaptive Agent Architecture Integrating Cognitive and Affective States and their Interaction

-Zulfiqar A. Memon, Jan Treur - Grounding Possible Worlds Semantics in Experiential Semantics
+Zulfiqar A. Memon, Jan Treur; video(*) - Grounding Possible Worlds Semantics in Experiential Semantics

-Matthew Ikle, Ben Goertzel - A General Intelligence Oriented Architecture for Embodied Natural Language Processing
+Matthew Ikle, Ben Goertzel; video - A General Intelligence Oriented Architecture for Embodied Natural Language Processing

-Ben Goertzel, Cassio Pennachin, Samir Araujo, Ruiting Lian, Fabricio Silva, Murilo Queiroz, Welter Silva, Mike Ross, Linas Vepstas, Andre Senna - Toward a Formal Characterization of Real-World General Intelligence
+Ben Goertzel, Cassio Pennachin, Samir Araujo, Ruiting Lian, Fabricio Silva, Murilo Queiroz, Welter Silva, Mike Ross, Linas Vepstas, Andre Senna; video - Toward a Formal Characterization of Real-World General Intelligence

 Short position statements: